IgorSuvorov/IgorSuvorov/README.md

 #### About me:

-* Software Engineer in Test
+* Software Development Engineer in Test

 -----------
 #### Core technologies: